RationalRouter/n5etools/README.md

 ## Download

-Prebuilt binaries for Windows, Linux, and macOS (Apple Silicon and Intel) are attached to each [GitHub Release](https://github.com/RationalRouter/n5etools/releases).
+Prebuilt binaries for Windows, Linux, and macOS are attached to each [GitHub Release](https://github.com/RationalRouter/n5etools/releases).
 Download the zip for your platform, unzip it, and run the executable — no build step required. `characters.db` is created next to the executable on